 The statement about the pie-eating and karaoke may sound like a juvenile, throwaway statement, but it isn’t.
 The question alone of “who would win” is vague and the matter of “who would win IN A FIGHT” is understandably debatable.
 For all their power and all their stunning victories, they’ve also both suffered some spectacularly embarrassing losses.
 They’ve had their asses kicked by some of the most underrated and surprising characters out there.
 Sometimes those incidents might have been meant as a joke, but other times they’ve been completely valid.
 For example…

-In the case of Thanos, he was notoriously beaten by Squirrel Girl.
+In the case of Thanos, he was notoriously defeated by Squirrel Girl.
 Not the combined might of the whole Marvel comics or cinematic universe with Squirrel Girl.
 No. Just Squirrel Girl – who has the amazing abilities of both a squirrel and a girl.
 Well, she doesn’t have the reputation of being “unbeatable” for nothing and all credit to her.
-Thanos was also beaten by Deadpool once, too.
+Thanos was also defeated by Deadpool once, too.
 You know him, the merc with a mouth, two swords and a gun.
 And let’s not forget that time when Thanos was soundly defeated by the overwhelming team-up of Spider-Man, Hellcat… and a little kid with no powers who basically did all the work for the heroes.

-Since that particular tale also featured Thanos flying around in his cringe-worthy ThanosCopter, and saw him being dragged off to prison in handcuffs by regular New York beat cops like he’s a common shoplifter… well, suddenly he doesn’t look all that tough to beat.
+Since that particular tale also featured Thanos flying around in his cringe-worthy ThanosCopter, and saw him being dragged off to prison in handcuffs by regular New York beat cops like he’s a common shoplifter… well, suddenly he doesn’t look all that tough to defeat.
 Definitely not his finest hour.

 Oh, and Ambush Bug defeated him too in a fight that lasted mere seconds.
 Fair enough, technically Darkseid, in that case, turned out to be an inflatable doll of the ruler of Apokolips, but a win is a win even if it’s tongue-in-cheek… and the real Darkseid did hang out with him later.
 Or maybe go back and watch the finale of the Justice league Unlimited cartoon, in which he’s ultimately stopped by the business suit-wearing Lex Luthor, who simply out-smarts him.
 Likewise, back in comics, Mister Miracle’s sidekick Oberon once achieved what the Justice League couldn’t by stopping Darkseid just by chatting with him.